 This is the second in our three-part series on buy to let in Japan.
-You can read part 1 here.
+You can read part 1 here and part 3 here.
 The author works in the sector, has written for "Asian Property Review" (Malaysia), "iProperty Group" publications (Singapore), "Bigger Pockets" & "Real Estate Investing Wealth Monthly" (both US based), been interviewed at length for "Real Estate Japan", and regularly posts articles on LinkedIn and other social media.
 I've found him very approachable and helpful but haven't done business with him -this is not an endorsement, just a chance to learn from an expert :)

 Take it away, Ziv!